kristianmandrup/libraries/README.md

 }
 ```

+The `dir` entries are optional (but useful).
+The component structure will make it easy to do all kinds of
+interesting things in the future... (see Notes + Design documents for some ideas floating around in mind space...)

 ### Registry

 The global registry will contain an `index.js` file and a list of library config files.
+Currently a json file, but could perhaps be a simple line divided text file like the `selected` file?

 ```javascript
 // index.json